 While such concerns are understandable, the good news is that tourism in Morocco is alive and well during Ramadan, as is famous Moroccan hospitality.
 That means you’re likely to have as fantastic an experience as you would when visiting Morocco at another time of the year.
 Not only that, you’ll be treated to unique cultural experiences and spiritual insights that simply don’t present themselves outside of the month-long window of Ramadan, and you’ll find that hotels, attractions and activities are much less crowded.

 Here then is what to expect if traveling to Morocco in Ramadan.
-In 2019, the month of Ramadan will be approximately May 5th through June 4th.
+In 2020, the month of Ramadan will be approximately April 23rd through May 22nd.

 First Things First – What Exactly Is Ramadan?